If you have found the information on these pages useful, you might like to contribute to the costs involved (this money comes directly to me)

 YMCA reading rooms Aldersgate St

-• (Witness) Newspaper Article: He and Margaret Key, James Todd, Sarah Key, David McDonald, George Key, Ann Gibson Ford, Helen Key powerloom weaver, John Bews coal salesman and Ann Key were mentioned in a newspaper article about William Key farm servant and Elisabeth Myers on 17 December 1888.
+• (Witness) Newspaper Article: He and Margaret Key servant, James Todd, Sarah Key domestic servant, David McDonald, George Key farm servant, Ann Gibson Ford domestic servant, Helen Key powerloom weaver, John Bews coal salesman and Ann Key domestic servant were mentioned in a newspaper article about William Key farm servant and Elisabeth Myers servant on 17 December 1888.
 GOLDEN WEDDING - Mr William Key and Mrs Key, who have resided in Monifieth for about 20 years, celebrated their golden wedding on Saturday evening.
 The aged couple had with them on the occasion three daughters with their husbands, and one son and his wife, together with thirteen grandchildren.
 The company spent a very enjoyable evening in a manner appropriate to the interesting event.
 It may be mentioned that Mr Key is in his 82nd year, while Mrs Key is 72 years of age, and both are hale and hearty.
 Besides the above mentioned members of their family, they have a daughter in America, and a son engaged as a missionary in China who together have eight children.
 Mr and Mrs Key have twenty-three grandchildren and one great-grandchild.3

 • Newspaper Article*: William Key missionary was mentioned in a newspaper article on 27 August 1892 at Dundee Courier and Argus, Address by Mr William Key, Missionary from China, in Y.M.C.A.
 Hall To-Morrow Evening, at 6.30.
 All Invited.